mireia-bioinfo/pipelineNGS/README.md

 ### Running pipelineNGS with H3K27ac ChIP-seq data

+Create a file called `process_samples.R` containing the following code (change `your_fastq_folder` and the suffix of your files to resemble your data):

 ```
 ## List of fastq files to analyze
 fastq_files <- list.files("your_fastq_folder/", pattern="fastq.gz", full.names=TRUE)